20 C

 2. Emotional Manipulation

-Emotional blackmail, guilt-tripping, and passive-aggressiveness are classic signs of a poisonous relationship.
+Emotional blackmail, guilt-tripping, and passive-aggressive digs?
+Classic signs of a poisonous relationship.

 3. Communication Breakdown

-Healthy relationships thrive on open communication.
-But in a poisonous relationship, available talks are rare.
+Healthy relationships are built on open, honest communication.
+But in a poisonous relationship, talking feels more like dodging emotional landmines.

 4. Constant Criticism